ShubhamSamanta-1/JsonPowerDB_Project/README.md

  1. Simplest way to retrieve data in a JSON format.
  2. Schema-free, Simple to use, Nimble and In-Memory database.
  3. It is built on top of one of the fastest and real-time data indexing engine - PowerIndeX.
  4. It is low level (raw) form of data and is also human readable.
  5. It helps developers in faster coding, in-turn reduces development cost.

 ## Release History

 ### Version 0.0 /04/09/2022
-a. created a form to save employee data in database using bootstrap  \
+a.
+Created a form to save data in database using bootstrap  \
-b. connecetd tokken using javascript and AJAX.\
+b.
+Connecetd token using javascript and AJAX.\
-c. used predefined functions of jpdb common.js.
+c.
+Used predefined functions of jpdb common.js.